I smiled, I giggled, I chuckled and I marveled at all the clever writing. Many thanks to all 41 people brave enough to enter my humor writing contest.

 - This Saturday’s food writing class in Berkeley, CA is almost sold out.
 Hope you’ll join me and other food-obsessed students who might like to start a blog, or write a cookbook or food memoir.

 - I sent out the second of my annual quarterly newsletters about food writing recently.
-If you’d like to get on my mailing list, sign up here.
+If you’d like to get on my mailing list, click on the link above to sign up.

 - The May/June issue of Writer’s Digest magazine features tons of how-to details on food and travel writing.
 Pick up a copy on a newsstand and you’ll find my cover story on food writing.